samo133/samo133/README.md

 - FastAPI / DRF docs — essential for APIs
 - Use-the-Index-Luke — SQL & indexing
 - System Design Primer — architecture patterns
-*(Add links to notes, blog posts, or notebooks in your repos or Notion)*

 ---